 Organic or Sustainable Textile Offer

 Organic and Fairtrade pioneers like People Tree are well known to conscious consumers who cared about fashion’s impact before it became fashionable.
-People Tree has been supporting communities in India and calling for change in the industry since the late 1980s.
-Edun started by Ali Hewson, wife of U2 singer Bono is a ready to wear brand launched in 2005 that shows at New York Fashion week.
+People Tree has been supporting communities in India and calling for a change in the industry since the late 1980s.
+Edun started by Ali Hewson, wife of U2 singer Bono is ready to wear brand launched in 2005 that shows at New York Fashion Week.
 The collection is sustainable and produced in Africa to promote trade in developing countries.
 Edun is meticulous with managing its sustainable but luxury brand image owing to runway success and is currently owned by LVMH.
 Local brands in Singapore such as Zhai source their apparel from bamboo.
 The range of loungewear, is suitable for yoga, travelling or relaxing at home.
-One of the few home-grown GOTS certified Organic womens wear brands Etrician provides stylish basics.
-UK based Howie’s supplies sustainable activewear for men and women giving sports brands like Nike a run for their money.
-In Singapore Touch The Toes sells sustainably produced yoga pants and matts made from organic cotton, bamboo blends, recycled or up-cycled materials.
+One of the home-grown GOTS certified Organic women wear brands Etrician, Hunter + Boo among many provides stylish basics.
+The UK based Howie’s supplies sustainable activewear for men and women giving sports brands like Nike a run for their money.
+In Singapore Touch The Toes sells sustainably produced yoga pants and mats made from organic cotton, bamboo blends, recycled or up-cycled materials.

 Fashion for good

-Buying better made garments at a higher price point can also help the planet.
-Built in obsolescence adopted by not just the fashion industry aims to sell more to a public who have an insatiable appetite for new things.
+Buying better-made garments at a higher price point can also help the planet.
+Built-in obsolescence adopted by not just the fashion industry aims to sell more to a public who have an insatiable appetite for new things.
 Products are made inferior on purpose in order for them to be replaced more frequently.
-Society of course pays for disposing of these goods thrown away by consumers.
+Society, of course, pays for disposing of these goods thrown away by consumers.
 Fast Fashion brands recognizing consumers appetite for quick cheap catwalk copies that can be replaced by the latest thing and Zara for example is reported to update new collections every 2-4 weeks.
-Which considering traditional 2 season a year collections highlights how consumer tastes and behaviour has changed.
+Which considering traditional 2 seasons a year collections highlights how consumer tastes and behaviour has changed.

 What Can You Do